Nathaniel Wells

-Nathaniel Wells (10 September 1779 – 13 May 1852) was a British land owner and magistrate of Afro-Caribbean descent.
-Born on a Saint Kitts plantation to a white father and black mother, Wells inherited his father's plantations.
-He was sent to Britain to complete his education, eventually becoming a magistrate after being called to the bar, and became the second individual of African descent to hold a commission in the British Armed Forces after John Perkins of the Royal Navy.
-He was also Britain's first black sheriff.
-Wells died in 1852, remaining wealthy despite his slaves having been emancipated 19 years earlier by law.
+Nathaniel Wells (10 September 1779 – 13 May 1852) was a British planter and politician of Afro-Caribbean descent.
+Born on a slave plantation in Saint Kitts, he was sent to Britain to complete his education, eventually serving as a magistrate after being called to the bar.
+Inheriting his white father's estates in the British West Indies, Wells served in the Yeomanry Cavalry, becoming the second Black person to serve as an officer in a British military unit after Royal Navy officer John Perkins.
+He was also the first Black sheriff in Britain.
+Wells died in 1852, remaining wealthy despite his slaves having been emancipated 19 years earlier by the Slavery Abolition Act 1833.

 Early life

 Nathaniel Wells was born on 10 September 1779 to William Wells and Juggy Wells.
-William Wells (1730-1794) was a Welshman who emigrated from a wealthy Cardiff family to Saint Kitts with his younger brother Nataniel (b.1732).
-He became a successful slave trader before becoming a plantation owner.
-His wife Elizabeth and their son and one daughter died and were buried in Basseterre and their surviving daughter Elizabeth married John Taylor of Nevis.
+William was a Welshman from a wealthy Cardiff family who emigrated to Saint Kitts with his younger brother Nataniel.
+He became a successful slave trader before becoming a member of the planter class, owning several slave plantations.
+His wife Elizabeth, their son, and one daughter died and were buried in Basseterre and their surviving daughter Elizabeth married John Taylor, a colonist on Nevis.
 Following his wife's death, William Wells began fathering children by his female slaves – at least six, all by different women.
-Although sexual liaison with slaves was a common practice at the time, Wells differed from the majority by looking after both the children and their mothers, giving them both their freedom and sums of money to live on—including Nathaniel's mother Juggy (d.1811), who became known as Joardine Wells following her manumission.
-William Wells died when Nathaniel was fifteen years old and left the bulk of his estate to him as his only son.
-This included around £120,000 and three sugar planatations.
+Although sexual liaisons with slaves was a common practice at the time, Wells differed from the majority by looking after both the children and their mothers, giving them both their freedom and sums of money to live on—including Nathaniel's mother Juggy (d.1811), who became known as Joardine Wells following her manumission.
+William Wells died when Nathaniel was 15 years old and left the bulk of his estate to him as his only surviving, 'natural and dear' son.
+This included around £120,000 and three sugar plantations.

 Return to Wales

-When Nathaniel was aged around ten, his father sent him to London to be educated, under the care of his uncle Nathaniel until the age of twenty one.
-On completing his education he stayed in Britain, becoming a respected landowner in Monmouthshire, Wales.
+When Nathaniel was aged around ten, his father sent him to London to be educated, under the care of his uncle Nataniel until the age of 21.
+On completing his education, he remained in Britain, becoming a respected landowner in Monmouthshire, Wales.
 Wells also became a magistrate during his time in Britain, being one of the few Black British members of the British legal system at the time.